strimzi/proposals/076-connector-offsets-support.md

 ### Listing offsets in the KafkaConnector status

 A previous version of this proposal suggested using the KafkaConnector status field to list the returned offsets.
-This was rejected because updating the status would trigger an addition reconcile and the response from the endpoint may be a very large size if there are many partitions.
+This was rejected because updating the status would trigger an additional reconcile and the response from the endpoint may be a very large size if there are many partitions.
 By using a ConfigMap, if the data is too large to fit into the ConfigMap the KafkaConnector CR can be updated to indicate this error, rather than risking updating the CR with a partial response.
 In addition, since this proposal suggests using a ConfigMap to alter the offsets, the user can update an existing ConfigMap for altering offsets, rather than needing to copy and paste content.